w3security/cli/help/cli-commands/ignore.md

 ### Ignore files or folders using glob expression

 Ignore files matching a glob expression by adding them to a specific group.
-Applies to Snyk Code; does not apply to Snyk Open Source, Container, or Infrastructure as Code.
+Applies to w3security Code; does not apply to w3security Open Source, Container, or Infrastructure as Code.

 ```
 $ w3security ignore --file-path='./**/vendor/**/*.cpp' --file-path-group='global'